vraravam/natsumi-browser/README.md

 ### "I don't like the design, please change it!"
 If I like the design, nah.
 My personal skin, my rules.

+### "Can I use your code for my browser?"
+If your browser is open-source and licensed under the GPLv3 or later (or AGPLv3 or later), then yes.
+Otherwise, please contact me so I can grant you permission.

 ### "Why is userChrome.css so empty?"
 Natsumi Browser uses a system where the userChrome.css file acts as a loader that loads the skin, instead of being the file that contains all rules.
 This way, it's easier for users to quickly enable